Kgosi Mampuru prison

 Pretoria Central Prison, renamed Kgosi Mampuru II Management Area by former President Jacob Zuma on 13 April 2013 and sometimes referred to as Kgosi Mampuru II Correctional Services is a large prison in central Pretoria, within the City of Tshwane in South Africa.
 It is operated by the South African Department of Correctional Services.

 The complex comprises six correctional centres, including the notorious C Max, Pretoria Local Prison, and a women's prison.
-The new name is the same as the street name (renamed in the previous year), with both now bearing the name of Kgosi Mampuru, a 19th-century local chief who resisted colonial rule and was subsequently hanged in 1883.
+The new name is the same as the street name (renamed in the previous year), with both now bearing the name of Kgosi Mampuru, a 19th-century local chief who resisted Boer rule and was subsequently hanged in 1883.

 History

-1948-1991: Apartheid era
+1948-1994: Apartheid era

 During the apartheid years, the huge complex was often known incorrectly as "Pretoria Central".
-In fact there were three separate clusters of prisons: Pretoria Central Prison proper, Pretoria (Local) Prison and a third known only as "Maximum" or "Beverley Hills".
-The latter was the ultra-maximum security section.
+In fact, there were three separate clusters of prisons: Pretoria Central Prison proper, Pretoria (Local) Prison and a third known only as "Maximum" or "Beverley Hills".
+The latter was the ultra-maximum-security section.
 There were also housing and recreational facilities for the prison wardens. divided into separate prisons for males and females of different racial classifications.
 It was on what was then Potgieter Street, later renamed Kgosi Mampuru Street.

 Pretoria Central Prison was the official site of capital punishment in South Africa during the apartheid era.
 Condemned prisoners were held in a section of the prison called "The Pot".
 At one time, the prison gallows could hang up to seven people at a time.

 Pretoria Central proper consisted of a number of separate prison buildings, each housing various divisions of prisoners based on racial classification and gender.
 This was a national prison and reception centre where many prisoners started and ended their sentences.

-Pretoria Prison, or Pretoria Local, housed local prisoners (split by race) as well as having a maximum security section for white political prisoners (black political prisoners being held in Robben Island), recidivists, habitual escapees, and the condemned.
+Pretoria Prison, or Pretoria Local, housed local prisoners (split by race) as well as having a maximum-security section for white political prisoners (black political prisoners being held in Robben Island), recidivists, habitual escapees, and the condemned.
 The section housing the white male political prisoners was an L-shaped three-storey building built in the late 1960s, consisting of 52 cells.
-As of 1978, the maximum number housed had been 22, with the average about 10; for this reason the remaining cells were occupied by prisoners awaiting trial.
+As of 1978, the maximum number housed had been 22, with the average about 10; for this reason, the remaining cells were occupied by prisoners awaiting trial.
 The inmates included Denis Goldberg (who had been sentenced at the Rivonia Trial with Nelson Mandela and other ANC leaders), Raymond Suttner, and Jeremy Cronin.

 The old Pretoria Local Prison building was demolished around 1978 after other buildings had been built adjacent to it.